-A health software system's declaration of conformance to the HI software conformance requirements has no expiry date.
-The declaration only applies to the version of the HI implementation, and the version of the HI software conformance requirements, identified in the declaration of conformance.
+The software declaration of conformance applies only to the version of the HI implementation, and the version of the conformance profile requirements, identified in the declaration of conformance.

-If a health software system needs to be resubmitted to the NOC testing process the vendor should review whether the software should be retested and their declaration of conformity reissued.
+If a health software system needs to be resubmitted to the NOC testing process, the vendor must review whether the software should be retested and their declaration of conformity reissued.